Philip Carteret Silvester: Career

 Towards the close of 1812 Carteret was moved into the Pomone, a frigate of the same force as the Naiad, employed on the coast of France and the Lisbon station.
 On 21 October 1813, in hazy weather in the Bay of Biscay, she fell in with a French frigate under jury masts, much disabled by a recent gale, and at the same time sighted another large ship, which was supposed to be also a frigate.
 Carteret ran down to engage this, only to find that she was a Portuguese East Indiaman; and meanwhile the disabled French frigate had made good her escape, only to be captured, after very feeble resistance, two days later by the Andromache.
 At Lisbon it was reported that the Pomone had fled from the frigate, and Carteret applied for a court-martial, which was held, on his return to Plymouth, on 31 December Carteret was acquitted of all blame, and continued in command of the Pomone till the end of the war.
 On 4 June 1815 he was nominated a C.B., and about the same time was appointed to the Désirée, from which in October he was moved to the Active.
 In her he served for two years on the Jamaica station.

 After his return in the autumn of 1817 he had no further employment.
-In January 1822 he took the name of Silvester in addition to Carteret, and on the death of his uncle, Sir John Silvester, without issue, on 30 March 1822, he succeeded to the baronetcy, by a special clause in the patent.
+In January 1822 he took the name of Silvester in addition to Carteret.
+On the death of his uncle, Sir John Silvester, 1st Baronet without issue, on 30 March 1822, he succeeded to the baronetcy by a special clause in the patent.